arpcard/FAQ/README.md

 <details closed>
 <summary>Q2: How do I contact the CARD curators or developers?</summary>
 <br>
-A: You can contact the CARD curators or developers directly at card@mcmaster.ca, Twitter at @arpcard, or at GitHub.
+A: You can contact the CARD curators or developers directly at card@mcmaster.ca, Twitter at @arpcard, or at GitHub (https://github.com/arpcard/rgi).
 </details>

 <details closed>